Urhengulas/fwd_bot/README.md

-# fwd_bot
+# fwrd_bot

-> The fwd_bot (forward_bot) is a simple bot to forward all messages, users send to the bot, to a specific group.
+> The fwrd_bot (forward_bot) is a simple bot to forward all messages, users send to the bot, to a specific group.

 - [Getting started](#Getting-started)
   - [Install dependencies:](#Install-dependencies)